z-a-f/blog/arrays/sorting/repeating_subarray.md

 You are not allowed to modify the input array.

-If there are multiple solution, return any answer.
+If there are multiple solution, return any of them.

 ## Example
 ```